The Shannaghe Fellowship in Care

 Our purpose is to boost thinking and conversation around care in its many permutations.

-down the street—the canvas is quite large.
+the canvas is quite large.

 What we're looking for